d3/d3-array/README.md

 If *thresholds* is specified, sets the [threshold generator](#histogram-thresholds) to the specified function or array and returns this histogram generator.
 If *thresholds* is not specified, returns the current threshold generator, which by default implements [Sturges’ formula](#thresholdSturges).
 (Thus by default, the histogram values must be numbers!)
 Thresholds are defined as an array of values [*x0*, *x1*, …].
 Any value less than *x0* will be placed in the first bin; any value greater than or equal to *x0* but less than *x1* will be placed in the second bin; and so on.
 Thus, the [generated histogram](#_histogram) will have *thresholds*.length + 1 bins.
 See [histogram thresholds](#histogram-thresholds) for more information.

+Any threshold values outside the [domain](#histogram_domain) are ignored.
+The first *bin*.x0 is always equal to the minimum domain value, and the last *bin*.x1 is always equal to the maximum domain value.

 If a *count* is specified instead of an array of *thresholds*, then the [domain](#histogram_domain) will be uniformly divided into approximately *count* bins; see [ticks](#ticks).

 ### Histogram Thresholds